Magic City

 I love this black sky without stars

-Tense circles of sharp mountain chains
+Tense choirs of sharp mountain chains

 Tall brothers of light and ice